 Water, meet face.

-This is not the angle you want.
+Not the angle you want.

-I repeat, this is not the angle you want.
+I repeat, this is NOT the angle you want!

 But of course brave Peter recovers.